Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

 As illustrated in figure~\ref{fig:3bandBIC-2D}(a), the three bands $\mathrm{TM}_0^{(1,0)}$, $\mathrm{TM}_2^{(-1,0)}$, and $\mathrm{TE}_1^{(0,\pm)}$ interact pairwise, giving rise to three BICs near their respective crossing points.
-Notably, the positions of these BICs shift in response to changes in system parameters.
-For instance, decreasing the period in the $y$-direction causes a blue-shift of the $\mathrm{TE}_1^{(0,\pm)}$ band, as shown in figures~\ref{fig:3bandBIC-2D}(b) and (c).
+Notably, the positions of these BICs shift in response to changes in the system parameters.
+For instance, decreasing the period in the $y$-direction causes a blue-shift of the $\mathrm{TE}_1^{(0,\pm)}$ band, as shown in figure~\ref{fig:3bandBIC-2D}(b) and (c).
 These three BICs are particularly robust, as they are distributed across three different bands and no gap closes during their evolution.
-In the vicinity of the crossing points in figures~\ref{fig:3bandBIC-2D}(a) and (c), the three-band model remains valid for capturing the band interactions and predicting the BIC positions.
-In contrast, figure~\ref{fig:3bandBIC-2D}(b) illustrates an ``accidental" degeneracy where three guided-mode resonances intersect.
+In the vicinity of the crossing points in figure~\ref{fig:3bandBIC-2D}(a) and (c), the three-band model remains valid for capturing the band interactions and predicting the BIC positions.
+In contrast, figure~\ref{fig:3bandBIC-2D}(b) illustrates an `accidental' degeneracy, where three guided-mode resonances intersect.
 Near this degenerate point, a four-band model is required, incorporating an FP mode.
 The corresponding Bloch wavefunctions include $|\psi_{00;\sigma{=}2}\rangle$, $|\psi_{-1,0;\sigma{=}2}\rangle$, $|\psi_{1,0;\sigma{=}2}\rangle$, and $|\psi_{0,\pm;\sigma{=}2}\rangle$.

-The annihilation and generation of Friedrich–Wintgen BICs in the 2D PhC slab can be described using this four-band model.
+The annihilation and generation of Friedrich--Wintgen BICs in the 2D PhC slab can be described using this four-band model.
 As shown in figure~\ref{fig:3bandBIC-2D}(d), the bands $\mathrm{TM}_0^{(1,0)}$, $\mathrm{TE}_1^{(0,\pm)}$, and $\mathrm{TM}_0^{(-1,\pm)}$ interact, resulting in three BICs, two of which are located on the upper band.
-As a structural parameter such as the thickness $h$ is varied, these two BICs undergo merging, annihilation, and regeneration.
-The far-field polarization states near these two BICs are computed at specific thicknesses $h = 0.67a$ and $h = a$, revealing opposite topological charges, in accordance with charge conservation during the evolution.
+When a structural parameter, such as the thickness $h$, is varied, these two BICs undergo merging, annihilation, and regeneration.
+The far-field polarisation states near these two BICs are computed at specific thicknesses $h = 0.67a$ and $h = a$, revealing opposite topological charges, in accordance with charge conservation during the evolution.
+We further examine the polarisation states near Friedrich--Wintgen BICs under varying perturbation strengths, with the vortex position shifting along the dispersion curve while maintaining its charge (see supplementary section 4).